AidenPNguyen/Australian-Car-Price-Analysis/README.md

 •	Car/Suv: Classification indicating whether the vehicle is a car or SUV.

-•	Title: Short description summarizing the car’s main features (e.g., "2021 Toyota Camry Hybrid").
+•	Title: Short description summarizing the car main features (e.g., "2021 Toyota Camry Hybrid").

 •	UsedOrNew: Condition of the car—whether it is new, used, or a demo vehicle.